preactjs/preact-www/content/en/guide/v10/components.md

 There is one lifecycle method that deserves a special recognition and that is `componentDidCatch`.
 It's special because it allows you to handle any errors that happen during rendering.
 This includes errors that happened in a lifecycle hook but excludes any asynchronously thrown errors, like after a `fetch()` call.

-When an error is caught we can use this lifecycle to react to any errors and display a nice error message or any other fallback content.
+When an error is caught, we can use this lifecycle to react to any errors and display a nice error message or any other fallback content.

 ```jsx
 class Catcher extends Component {